javerria/sticky_notes/README.md

 - **Edit Notes**: Users can edit the content of existing notes.
 - **Delete Notes**: Users can remove notes from the pinboard.
 - **View Notes**: Users can view the details of any note.
+- **User Authentication**: Users can log in with different permissions based on their role (reader or poster).
 - **User-Friendly Interface**: The interface is designed to be simple and easy to use.

 ## Technologies Used